Web App Penetration Testing and Ethical Hacking

-The day's content will also include a detailed discussion of AJAX in which we will explore how AJAX enlarges the attack surface that penetration testers leverage.
+The course day will also include a detailed discussion of AJAX that will explore how it enlarges the attack surface leveraged by penetration testers.
 We will also explore how AJAX is affected by the vulnerabilities already explored.

-After detailing the various vulnerabilities and manual discovery methods, Day 4 will conclude with review of various automated web application vulnerability scanners, such as Skipfish and w3af, to complement our previous coverage of the Burp Suite.
+After detailing the various vulnerabilities and manual discovery methods, day four will conclude with a review of various automated web application vulnerability scanners, such as Skipfish and w3af, to complement our previous coverage of Burp Suite.

 CPE/CMU Credits: 6